LSET Student Handbook for Short Courses

 The LSET has a student Absence Policy and a Good Cause Policy.
 Refer to the administration for more details.

-These explain what you should do if your studies or examinations are affected by illness or personal problems.
+These explain what you should do if your studies or project tasks are affected by illness or personal problems.
 The main point is that students must complete an absence or good cause report as soon as possible on Student Space for any ‘significant’ absence or issue that has affected their studies.
 A ‘significant’ absence/issue is:

 • an absence of more than seven consecutive days during working periods;